 A Home Away From Home

 A fraternity or sorority can help enhance your college experience by offering a scholastic support system; hands-on experience in leading committees, managing budgets and interacting with faculty and administrators; exposure to potential careers through educational programs and discussions with alumni; the opportunity to give back to the community through service projects; and close friends who will cheer you on through successes and provide support during tough times.

 How To Join

-The Interfraternity Council (governing body for the fourteen IFC fraternities) holds recruitment periods at the beginning of the fall and spring for which first year students can participate.
-The National Pan-Hellenic Council (governing body for the six historically African-American fraternities and sororities) and the Multicultural Greek Council (governing body for the six culturally based fraternities and sororities) hold informational meetings periodically throughout the year.
+The Interfraternity Council (governing body for the 14 IFC fraternities) holds recruitment periods at the beginning of the fall and spring for which first year students can participate.
+The National Pan-Hellenic Council (governing body for the nine historically African-American fraternities and sororities) and the Multicultural Greek Council (governing body for VCU's six culturally based fraternities and sororities) hold informational meetings periodically throughout the year.
 The College Panhellenic Council (governing body of eight women’s sororities) sponsors recruitment at the start of each semester where students can join.
 Also, each chapter may hold informal recruiting events throughout the semester.

 The fraternity and sorority community at VCU co-sponsors many events to benefit the community.
 These include Mr. Greek VCU, Alcohol Awareness Week, Halloween Watch, Take Back the Night and others.

 A study by the Center for Advanced Social Research indicates fraternity and sorority members:

 Academics are emphasized by all fraternity and sorority chapters who challenge members to reach their full academic potential.
 Through high standards for membership, scholarships and study hours, fraternities and sororities promote a solid academic foundation.
 Furthermore, fraternity and sorority members usually maintain a higher GPA than nonmembers and studies have shown that members of fraternities and sororities are more likely to obtain a degree than non-affiliated students.